 If you’re considering a move to Australia, you’re no doubt excited but probably also slightly terrified.
 With a million things to consider, from visas to packing to where to live, it can be overwhelming.
 Gathering as much information as possible, in advance, will help you most prepared for taking the plunge down under.

-To help with this, we have rounded up three of the best Australian expat bloggers, who have not only made the move and lived to tell the tale, but have thrived in their new adopted country.
-Hearing from someone who has first-hand experience can provide reassurance and some guidance, so I hope the below will be helpful to anyone considering a move to Australia.
+To help with this, we have rounded up three of the best Australian expat bloggers.
+They have not only made the move and lived to tell the tale, but have thrived in their new adopted country.
+Hearing from someone who has first-hand experience can provide reassurance and some guidance.
+I hope the below will be helpful to anyone considering a move to Australia.

 To our experts, we put forward two important questions- What do you wish you knew before moving to Australia, and what would you change if you could do it again?

 I grew up an expat kid and lived in 9 countries before I started high school.
 I consider Houston, Texas my hometown though since that is where I went to high school and lived for 5 years after college.
 We live in Brisbane, which is the capital of Queensland.

 I am from The United States, moved to Sydney Australia where I lived there for 3 years.
 I am currently living and loving life in Southern California.

 I grew up just outside of Atlanta, and moved to Australia from Sarasota, Florida.
 I’ve called Sydney home for six years.

 - What do you wish you knew about life in Australia before you moved here?